bvz2000/bvzframespec/README.md

 There are more nuances to the use of this class, but this covers the basic operation.
 The actual code contains a series of example test cases that you can peruse to gain a further understanding of how to use the Framespec object.

 ---

+# Documentation

+## Framespec Initialization:

 ---
-#Documentation

-##Framespec Initialization:

----

-When instantiating an object from the Framespec class, there are several parameters that can be set to control how the this object behaves.
+When instantiating an object from the Framespec class, there are several parameters that can be set to control how this object behaves.

 ### **step_delimiter**

-This is an optional string that is used to identify the step size.
+This is an optional string that is used to identify the step delimiter (the character used to denote the step size).
 For example if the character 'x' is used, then you might see a framespec that looks like this: "1-10x2".
 If the character ':' is used, then this same framespec would look like this: "1-10:2".
 If this argument is None or omitted, the step delimiter defaults to 'x'.

 This step delimiter will also apply when supplying a condensed file string to the object.